pieter/gitx/Site/text/index.markdown

 	Download
 </h3>
 <p>
 	The newest version of GitX is 0.4.1.
 This version can be downloaded from <a href="http://frim.frim.nl/GitXStable.app.zip">here</a>.
-To see what has changed, read the <a href="http://github.com/pieter/gitx/wikis/releasenotes">Release Notes</a>.
+To see what has changed, read the <a href="release_history.html">Release History</a>.
 </p>
 <p>
 	After you have started it once, you can install the command-line tool through the menu (GitX-&gt;Enable Terminal Usage…).
-This will install a “gitx” binary in /usr/bin. <b>Note that you have to reinstall the command-line tool after upgrading to 0.3!</b>.
+This will install a “gitx” binary in /usr/bin.
 </p>